onkursen/personal-finance-guide/cash.md

 * High availability/access to withdraw money from ATMs
 * Good web/mobile interface that allows you to check balances and deposit checks

-The **[Schwab Bank High Yield Investor Checking Account](https://www.schwab.com/public/schwab/banking_lending/checking_account)** is my preferred account because:
+My preferred account is the **[Ally Bank Online Checking Account](https://www.ally.com/bank/interest-checking-account/)** because:

-* It meets all of the requirements above.
+* It meets all of the above requirements.
-* Its linked Visa debit card offers a **[refund on any ATM fee worldwide](http://millionmilesecrets.com/2014/05/13/charles-schwab-debit-card/)**.
+* Its linked MasterCard debit card offers a **refund on ATM fees nationwide** (up to $10 per statement cycle).
-* Customer service by phone is professional and available 24/7.
+* Customer service by phone/chat is professional, effective, and available 24/7.

-However, there are a couple of considerations with this account:

-* Applying for this account will result in a hard inquiry on your credit report (more on this in the Credit section).
-* Schwab offers enticing benefits by [mostly eliminating physical branches](https://www.schwab.com/public/schwab/nn/branch-locator/branches_abc.html).
+There is one consideration with online banking solutions, namely that they tend not to have physical branches.
 If that is a problem, you may want to open a checking account with a bank commonly available in your geographical area in addition to or in lieu of this account.

+**Advanced use case**: If you travel internationally, then you might want to consider also opening a **[Schwab Bank High Yield Investor Checking Account](https://www.schwab.com/public/schwab/banking_lending/checking_account)** because its linked Visa debit card offers a **[refund on any ATM fee worldwide](http://millionmilesecrets.com/2014/05/13/charles-schwab-debit-card/)**.
+However, a negative consideration (especially when just starting out) is that applying for this account will result in a hard inquiry on your credit report (more on this in the Credit section).

 ### Savings accounts